cepedus/cepedus.github.io/src/content/blog/background_tasks.md

 async def run_background_task(coroutine: Coroutine[Any, Any, Any], task_name: str) -> None:
-    """Launches a coroutine as an `asyncio.Task` in a semaphorised-queue manner:
+    """Launches a coroutine as an `asyncio.Task` in a semaphored-queue manner:
     - Only `MAX_BACKGROUND_TASKS` will be concurrently awaited.
     - Repeated call of this function will execute tasks in the same order they were added.
     """